-Travelogue Examples & Sample For Students- Tour To Japan
+Travelogue Feature Article Example- Tour To Japan

 Travelogue Article

-Travelogue article refers to the feature story writing that explains the journey’s travel guidelines.
-It is also known as a travel feature writing in journalism.
+Travelogue article refers to the feature story writing that explains the traveler's tour guidelines.
+It is also known as a travel feature story writing in journalism.
 Journalists write travelogue articles to inform others about tourist spots.
-The seven types of feature articles are profile, how-to, review, and travelogue feature articles.
-It is a crucial feature in journalism articles for recreation and entertainment.
+A travel feature article is always designed to ensure a hassle-free journey to a particular location like a travel itinerary.

 Elements of Travelogue Article

-1. Analyze or visit the place
+1. Visit and explore the place

-4. Discuss the hotel and motel
+4. Discuss the hotel, motel and accommodation

 5. Review the cultural and traditional background

-6. Explain the historical and famous locations
+6. Explain the historical and tourist attraction

 7. Discuss the food and restaurant